 It’s not only about separator cleaners:

-The partnership now works extremely well, as evidenced when we contacted staff.
-Although machines used to clean cereals “are a niche market” as Mehdi Benbouali admits, the company has a catalogue large enough to meet the needs of a wide range of customers in the cereal storage sector, specifically silo operators, ‘Cumas’ (agricultural equipment use cooperatives), farmers, installers and aggregators.
+The partnership now works extremely well, as evidenced when interacting with staff.
+Although machines used to clean cereals “are a niche market” as Mehdi Benbouali admits, the company has a catalogue large enough to meet the needs of a wide range of customers in the cereal storage sector, specifically silo operators, ‘Cumas’ (agricultural equipment user cooperatives), farmers, installers and aggregators.

-After flagship SJC Schneider Jaquet equipment, the separator cleaners, which are compact, perform impressively and are highly valued due to their easy maintenance, available in several models and customisable, the sifters are general purpose and perfectly meet the needs of sifting or separating specific products.
+Our flagship SJC Schneider Jaquet equipment, the separator cleaners, performs impressively, are compact and are highly valued for their easy maintenance; they come in several models and are customisable.
+They are combined with general-purpose sifters which perfectly meet the needs of sifting or separating specific products.
 The scrubbers, used at the beginning of the cycle in the pre-cleaning stage, are also worthy of mention, because they are ideal for products with high impurity levels.
 Due to their static device which uses gravity, connected to a suction tool, the scrubber also removes light waste such as grain flow dust.

 The barley calibrator is designed to separate grains of different sizes using several screens that are operated with planetary movement.
 In addition to this material, which is becoming increasingly popular, densimetric tables should not be forgotten.
 These are specially designed for seed stations and mills, completing a reliable, robust range of machines.